-- Hannibal Lecture: Falcon explaining to Stuart that Margalo is simply an Artful Dodger, and her friendship was a lie to get the Littles' wedding ring.
-Stuart stops it by shooting an arrow at him, which simply pisses him off.
+- Hannibal Lecture: Falcon explaining to Stuart that Margalo is simply an Artful Dodger, and her friendship was a lie to get Eleanor's wedding ring.
+However, Margalo tells Stuart that their friendship is genuine and Stuart believes her.
+Stuart shoots an arrow at Falcon, which simply pisses him off.

 - Happily Adopted: Stuart.
 Somewhat averted in that there is initially a little sibling tension within his new family.

-- Happily Married: The Little parents, to the point where they each finished the other's sentences.
+- Happily Married: Frederick and Eleanor, to the point where they each finished the other's sentences.
 The moment they couldn't tell what the other was thinking led to slight panic, but all got resolved.

 - Interspecies Adoption: As mentioned above, the book claims that Stuart was born from a human mother, but the movie explains this as the reason why Stuart has human parents to begin with.